SergeSu111/startup-cs260-winter-2024/README.md

 - React - Application ported to use the React web framework.

 ## HTML:
- HTML: For each page, I did header, main and footer to be structure.
+ - HTML: For each page, I did header, main and footer to be structure.
 What is more, I use nav to be my navigation in header.
 I also use a lot of div for the layer.
 I use <a> to connect my each file page with each other.
 I use a lot of images on it.
 I also update some textual content so that you know what these html doing.
- LOGIN: In my index.html.
+ - LOGIN: In my index.html.
 I use login, so that user can type their name and login to account and go to the home page.
- Database: I can store the user's name and user's comment they leave in suggestion page.
+ - Database: I can store the user's name and user's comment they leave in suggestion page.
- WebSocket: In my suggestion page, I created a form, so that people can leave their information and comments in the form and submit it.
+ - WebSocket: In my suggestion page, I created a form, so that people can leave their information and comments in the form and submit it.
- 3rd party service calls: In my suggestion page, I will create a random img on it.
+ - 3rd party service calls: In my suggestion page, I will create a random img on it.
 So that We can request and get a random picture, but not the current picture in suggestion page.

+## CSS:
+In all three structures I have linked the CSS files with selectors.
+For example, the size of the image has changed.
+I changed the subscript of the a tag.
+I changed the font size and color.
+I used bootstrap to change the shape and color of the button.
+I also made my own templates for each of the small sites using the card in Bootstrap.
+I also used flex for the responsive design.
+I made some specific tags in specific places in the box.